top of page

 Overview of the Current List to Sold Price Percentage (96.7%)

-The current List to Sold Price Percentage in Pinellas County is at 96.7%.
+The current list-to-sold price percentage in Pinellas County is 96.7%.
 This high percentage indicates that, on average, properties are selling very close to their listing prices.
-This is a strong indicator of a seller's market, where there is less room for price negotiation, and properties are valued close to their marketed price.
+This is a strong indicator of a seller's market, where there is less room for price negotiation and properties are typically valued close to their listed price.

 Insights on Seller Negotiating Power and Market Conditions

-A List to Sold Price Ratio of 96.7% in Pinellas County gives significant negotiating power to sellers.
+A list-to-sold price ratio of 96.7% in Pinellas County gives sellers significant negotiating power.
 It suggests that the market conditions are tilted in favor of sellers, with buyers willing to pay near the asking price.
-This trend can lead to a competitive environment for buyers, who may be in bidding wars or need to make initial solid offers.
+This trend can create a competitive environment for buyers, who may be involved in bidding wars or need to make initial, solid offers.

 Strategies for Buyers and Sellers in a Competitive Market

-In such a competitive market, sellers can price their properties confidently, knowing they will likely achieve near-asking prices.
+In such a competitive market, sellers can confidently price their properties, knowing they will likely achieve near-asking prices.
 On the other hand, buyers should be prepared for a limited negotiation room.
-They might consider strategies like making more substantial initial offers or being flexible on different terms to make their offers more attractive.
+They might consider strategies such as making more substantial initial offers or being flexible on various terms to make their offers more attractive.

 VI.
 Median Sold Price Trends